Editor’s note: This post was originally published on 6/6/18 and has been updated for accuracy and comprehension.

 Even outside the project scope.

-So, after 6 months of barely being able to fully book my time and my assistant’s time, I decided to invest a little bit of money into my clients to see if I could get some better quality referrals and more business.
+So, after six months of barely being able to fully book my time and my assistant’s time, I decided to invest a little bit of money into my clients to see if I could get some better quality referrals and more business and, ultimately, get more sales.

 It's very simple – it builds relationships.